 Cold laser therapy has been around for decades, and it has shown numerous positive effects in treating various conditions in pets and humans.
 You will find that there is cold laser therapy and hot laser therapy.
-Cold laser therapy enhances the cell's healing process, while hot laser therapy helps cut things and make incisions.
+Cold laser therapy enhances the cell's healing process, while hot laser therapy helps make incisions.

 What Conditions Does Laser Therapy Address in Pets?

 Cold laser therapy commonly helps to treat acute and chronic conditions.
 Examples of these conditions include:

 - Dental pain

 - Inflamed ears

 - Neck and back pain

 Cold laser therapy helps manage acute and chronic conditions because it reduces inflammation and can start healing at the cellular level.